 These events are included as a target in TSBC's current stewardship plan.
-In 2016, they were again held in both urban and rural environments with over 6,600 tires collected.
-This approach will continue in 2017.
+In 2017, they were held in both urban and rural environment with over 6,900 tires collected.
 These events are intended to collect program tires but all tires are accepted at the event to avoid illegal dumping of the non-program tires at or near the event location.